cloudwan/gohan/docs/configuration.md

       # connection string
       # it is file path for yaml, json and sqlite3 backend
       connection: "./etc/test.db"
+      # should database be altered if schema was updated, default true
+      # auto_migrate: true
       # please set no_init true in the production env, so that gohan don't initialize table
       # no_init: true
       initial_data: